Death to Cluster Models; Long Live Context Encoders

 patient_dataloader = model.dataloader(C_patients, X_patients, Y_patients, batch_size=1)

-trainer = RegressionTrainer(max_epochs=50, auto_lr_find=True)
+trainer = RegressionTrainer(max_epochs=50)#, auto_lr_find=True)

 trainer.fit(model, train_dataloader)

-w_hat, _ = trainer.predict_params(model, test_dataloader)
+betas_hat, _ = trainer.predict_params(model, test_dataloader)

-y_hat = (X_test * w_hat).sum(axis=1)[:,np.newaxis]
+y_hat = (X_test * betas_hat).sum(axis=1)[:,np.newaxis]

-patient_w_hat, _ = trainer.predict_params(model, patient_dataloader)
+patient_betas_hat, _ = trainer.predict_params(model, patient_dataloader)

-GPU available: True (mps), used: False
+GPU available: True (mps), used: True

 TPU available: False, using: 0 TPU cores